+Dulce de higos or fig preserves in spiced syrup are made by cooking ripe figs in a syrup of panela/piloncillo or brown cane sugar and spices.
 Anyone familiar with traditional South American desserts knows that we prefer to keep them simple, especially since the main meal tends to be very filling.
-Desserts were not necessarily an expected component at the end of each meal and when we did have dessert it always felt like a special event; a typical dessert in Ecuador might be a perfectly ripe fruit, such as a slice of papaya with a drizzle of lime juice or a piece of babaco with a little bit of honey, or maybe a refreshing helado de paila, a fluffy bizcochuelo, a crunchy cocada or a sweet fig preserve served with a piece a quesillo or queso.
+Desserts were not necessarily an expected component at the end of each meal and when we did have dessert it always felt like a special event.
+A typical dessert in Ecuador might be a perfectly ripe fruit, such as a slice of papaya with a drizzle of lime juice or a piece of babaco with a little bit of honey, or maybe a refreshing helado de paila, a fluffy bizcochuelo, a crunchy cocada or a sweet fig preserve served with a piece a quesillo or queso.
 It is also frequent to eat sweets in larger quantity with afternoon coffee rather than for dessert, after a large meal sometimes you want just a little something sweet that adds that finishing touch and doesn’t leave you feeling like you had too much.
-Dulce de higos, also known as higos pasados, are fig preserves cooked in a syrup made with panela or hard brown cane sugar; they are a very typical dessert in Ecuadorian households, and are one of those desserts that you might be served both in the home of humble farmer who lives in a house with no electricity, or at a fancy dinner of a wealthy businessperson in one of main cities, personally I would choose the figs made by the farmer, from my experience those are usually the best.
+Dulce de higos, also known as higos pasados, are fig preserves cooked in a syrup made with panela/piloncillo or hard brown cane sugar.
+They are a very typical dessert in Ecuadorian households, and are one of those desserts that you might be served both in the home of humble farmer who lives in a house with no electricity, or at a fancy dinner of a wealthy businessperson in one of main cities.
+Personally I would choose the figs made by the farmer, from my experience those are usually the best.

 - Make a crosswise cut on the thin side of each fig.

 - Place the figs in a bowl, cover them with water and let them soak for 24 hours.